wazuh/wazuh-documentation/source/user-manual/policy-monitoring/openscap/oscap-examples.rst

 **Step 2: Configure manager**

-We want to execute the PCI-DSS profile of SSG RH7 policy only on Red Hat 7 servers.
+We want to execute the PCI-DSS profile of the SSG RH7 policy only on Red Hat 7 servers.

 Manager ``shared/agent.conf``: